jundalisay/sp/content/en/research/ancient/greek/metamorphoses/book-01/part-04.md

 as marble statue chiseled in the rough.
 The soft moist parts were changed to softer flesh, the hard and brittle substance into bones, the veins retained their ancient name.

-And now the Gods supreme ordained that every stone
-Deucalion threw should take the form of man, and those by Pyrrha cast should woman's form
+Now the Gods supreme ordained that every stone Deucalion threw should take the form of man, and those by Pyrrha cast should woman's form
 assume: so are we hardy to endure and prove by toil and deeds from what we sprung.